INST377-UMD/inst377-lab4-iamsamuelm/README.md

 # Features:
 Alert Me: Allows the user to enter their name and receive a personalized alert.
-Change Color: Changes the background color of the page between two pastel shades.
+Change Color: Change the background color of the page between two pastel shades.

 Text Tester: Validates user-entered text for special characters.
-Add Text: Adds the text "Add Text" to the page heading.
+Add Text: Add the text "Add Text" to the page heading.

 # Technologies:
 HTML, CSS, JavaScript